ArendPeter/CastleGame/README.md

 * ["Pixel Knight 32x32" by PolygonDan](https://opengameart.org/content/pixel-knight-32x32): Used for main knight character

 * ["Spooky Castle Tileset" by Buch](https://opengameart.org/content/spooky-castle-tileset) : Used for outdoor castle tilesl and metal gate.
-Modified to make the gate opening taller
+Modified to make the gate opening taller, also the lever was made by me (that bad pixel art is not his fault :P)

 * ["RPG Indoor Tileset: Expansion 1" by Redshrike](https://opengameart.org/content/rpg-indoor-tileset-expansion-1): Used for indoor tiles